d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/business-partners-view/README.md

 ### Id and Text
->**Id and Text**: Master Data usually have an identifier (e.g. Cost Center Id) and a textual description (Cost Center Name).
+>**Id and Text**: Master Data usually consists an identifier (e.g. Cost Center Id) and a textual description (Cost Center Name).
 Depending on the reporting requirement, users might want to display one or the other (or both) in the story.
 This particular semantic and relation between an Id and Text can be modelled in SAP Data Warehouse Cloud.

 11. Select the <i>Output Node</i> and navigate to the <i>Attributes</i> section and click on <b>Edit Attriutes</b> button:
   <br><br>![](/exercises/ex3/images/create_business_partner_dimension_05.png)